 2. Make Timely Payments

 Set a reminder on your phone and pay your bills before the due date each month.
-When you are already carrying high balances, frequent late payment fees will only add to your worries.
+When you’re already carrying high balances, frequent late payment fees will only add to your worries.

 Late payments will not only result in penalties but will also harm your credit score.
-Lower credit scores can impact your ability to borrow in the future.
+Bad credit can impact your ability to borrow in the future.

 3. Pay More Than the Minimum